Advent 7104 Laptop

 |Made By||Quanta EAA-88 EF6|

 Your laptop should have a backup copy of all the drivers, you can find it by browsing to the c:\applications\drivers folder.
+You can also download the drivers from the Advent Computers website.

 This laptop has two memory slots, to access them you need to remove the memory compartment cover underneath the laptop (see "Bottom of Laptop" section below).